-In most cases studied in this paper, we consider a fluid density profile for a star containing two fluids.
-We investigate stars with a core of fluid density $\rho_0$ and dimensionless core radius $r_c$.
+In most cases studied in this paper, we consider a core-shell-structure of the star and a fluid density profile for a star containing two different fluids in the core and the shell.
+We investigate stars with a core of fluid density $\rho_0$ and dimensionless core radius $r_c$ and a shell of fluid density $\rho_1$.
 Then the density profile reads as follows:

-Here $ \rho_0 $ and $\rho_1$ can be a function of $P$ depending on the equation of state for each fluid.
-For such a profile there is no longer an analytical solution for the TOV equations (\ref{tov_p}) and (\ref{tov_m}) and the latter have to be solved numerically (e.g.\ by the Runge-Kutta method).